A website's back-end consists of processes that a user cannot see, such as a server providing data on request and databases that organize information.

 - More complicated maintenance for larger projects

-Cherrypy is a minimalist web framework.
+Cherrypy is a minimalist web backend framework for Python.
 It allows developers to build web applications with smaller source codes and less time.
 It is a microframework as well.

 - Built-in server